jcu-eresearch/TDH-services/user-guide/creating_your_access_credential.rst

 On the top right hand corner, click on 'My Credential'.
 This page allows you to generate your username and password or to reset your password if required.

+Note: This step must be completed, otherwise Mediaflux storage cannot be provisioned.

 .. image:: _static/QRIScloud_QSAC.png
    :width: 100%
    :alt: QRIScloud Service Access Credential